b-l-u-e/AZ-C5-HTML/README.md

 4. Include comments in your HTML code to explain the purpose and structure of different sections of your document.
 Use comments to describe your headings, paragraphs, and other significant elements.

+#### Task 4: Create a HTML Table list

+1. Replicate the design on the attached file (timetable.gif)

+2. Under Project, use an unordered list with square bullets to list four interesting project titles.

+3. Under History, use an ordered list with lowercase alphabetical characters for numbering to list three history topics.

 ## Step 4: Commit and Push to Github